 Child support will always be a legal responsibility for both parents.
 The only way cohabitation may affect child support is by increasing or decreasing the amount of support given.

-When it comes to child custody, each case is different, and it depends on many factors the judge will need to take into consideration.
+When it comes to child custody, each case is different, and the outcome depends on various factors the judge has to take into consideration.

-Proving cohabitation is not just helpful for child support cases, but also other cases such as alimony obligations, and even to terminate alimony.
+Proving cohabitation is not just helpful for child support cases but also for cases such as alimony obligations and even terminating alimony.

 Factors that the judge may use in court to define the relationship status as a cohabitation:

 Furthermore, the court in In re Marriage of Weisbruch, 304 Ill.
 App.
 3d 504 (2d Dist.
 1999) considered some different factors outlined below since this was a same-sex couple situation and way before Illinois adopted same-sex marriage: